jockm/KeyCadeNano/Documentation/uBASIC.md

 A uBASIC programs is simply a a plaintext file continaing the uBASIC source.
 Please consult the [uBASIC](https://github.com/jockm/ubasic) site for documentation (such as it is) on the language.

+## Commands
-However the language has been enhanced in the following ways for the KeyCade Nano:
+The language has been enhanced in the following ways for the KeyCade Nano:

 #### Input